HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

+# v0.6

+Action is only required if you've implemented the `accesstoken::Request` trait.
+The authorization method now uses a special enum instead of a complex `Option` type.
+The previous semantics map to the variants `None` and `UsernamePassword`.
+When consuming this non-exhaustive trait you should treat unknown authorization methods as authentication failure.

 # v0.5 – Enstatite

 The crate has been split into a core (`oxide-auth`) and several sub-crates for